 My first ever read about obscure places was an old book by Pico Iyer – Falling off the Maps, where he talks about places that no one would notice if they fell off the maps.
 As it happens with places that get written about, none of these places are obscure anymore, but Pico Iyer is as readable as anyone can get – even with, an obscure subject.
 I remember I went to Bhutan a few years back inspired by this book – when Bhutan was still a kingdom and not too open to the tourists.

 Another book that opened a window to least know African countries for me is The Masque of Africa by V S Naipaul.
 Some of the countries I had to go back and look in Google Maps to see where they exist.
-In a sharp contrast to these book At Home by Bill Bryson makes even your own home look obscure to you – when he tells you the history of things that surround you as you sit on your couch and read the book.
+In sharp contrast to these book At Home by Bill Bryson makes even your own home look obscure to you – when he tells you the history of things that surround you as you sit on your couch and read the book.

-Top 5 Chasing the Obscure books
+Top 5 books on Chasing the Obscure

-Travel Books In search of Sacred
+Travel Books In Search of Sacred

 Seekers have been traveling in search of the sacred since time immemorial.
 In fact, all religious leaders have been great travelers.
 Most of the religious literature can be seen as travel literature in some way.
 Even the great epics like Ramayana and Mahabharata are full journeys taken by the protagonists and the insights that they received from such travels.
 This is a huge topic and probably deserves a post in itself, but let me share some contemporary books that seek the divine.

 In Nine Lives, William Dalrymple tries to find the faiths that exist on the margin of the mainstream religions in India.
 Now I do not agree with all that he says in the book as what is margin depends on where you are standing, but nonetheless, his stories take you through a quest to understand the multitude of religious inclinations in the diversity of India.
-In India A Sacred Geography, Prof Diana L Eck discovers India as a sacred geography where every river, every mountain, and every forest is a divine entity and shares the stories associated with each of them.
+In India A Sacred Geography, Prof Diana L Eck discovers India as sacred geography where every river, every mountain, and every forest is a divine entity and shares the stories associated with each of them.

 It is from this book I understood the concept that India’s faith is not in the built structures but in the natural elements that are treated as Gods themselves.
 In Pilgrim’s India, Arundhati Subramaniam creates a lovely anthology of poetry and prose written by seekers.

-Top 4 Travel books In Search of Sacred
+Top 4 books In Search of Sacred

 Travel Books For Healing